georgringer/news/Documentation/Main/Tutorial/MigrationFromTtNews/Index.rst

 This tutorial will help you to migrate records from tt_news to news.

-**Important:** The implementation of the importer is rather basic, please look at the `Bugtracker <http://forge.typo3.org/projects/extension-news/issues>`_ for open issues with the category "*Importer*".

 Requirements
 """""""""""""

 * Installed extension tt_news
-* Installed extension news (at least version 2.0.0)
+* Installed extension news
+* Installed extension news_ttnewsimport

 Migration
 """"""""""